U.S. housing starts tumble from nine-year high; permits suggest strength

-Facebook Inc said it had underreported the number of views on iPhone of content published by some publishers using its Instant Articles platform between Sept.
-20 and Nov.
-30.

-WASHINGTON U.S. homebuilding fell more than expected in November, tumbling from a nine-year high as construction activity declined broadly, the latest sign of slower economic growth in the fourth quarter.
+WASHINGTON (Reuters) - U.S. homebuilding fell more than expected in November, tumbling from a nine-year high as construction activity declined broadly, the latest sign of slower economic growth in the fourth quarter.

 But the housing market remains on solid ground, with Friday's report from the Commerce Department showing permits for the future construction of single-family homes, the biggest segment of the market, rising to a nine-year high in November.